Domestic Violence Restraining Order and Divorce

 Domestic violence includes any abusive act perpetrated on a family member.
 An abusive act can be anything from physical assault to harassing phone calls or emails.
 It is important to understand what domestic violence is in order to determine whether or not your case warrants a request for a Domestic Violence Restraining Order.

-“Unfortunately, domestic violence is much more prevalent than we may think,” says John Griffith, an Encinitas divorce attorney who works hard as a domestic violence victim advocate.
+“Unfortunately, domestic violence is much more prevalent than we may think,” says John Griffith.
 “Making the decision to divorce the abuser is a huge step, but not an easy one.
 Attorneys experienced in helping domestic violence victims understand the very real fear that our clients face each day, and we work hard to advocate for their protection.”

 One of the first steps to protecting a victim of domestic violence during a divorce proceeding is to file a Request for Temporary Restraining Order.
 This will order the abuser to avoid all contact with their victim, or face criminal charges.
 It will also serve to exclude the abuser from the marital residence immediately.